 So far, that's two out of two where the optical pulse sensor improves the chest sensor's record... not bad.

-Let's go with something a little more "bouncy".
-A workout with a little more intensity and a couple of breaks where the intensity is reduced.
+Let's go with something a little more "bumpy".
+A workout with a little more intensity and with a couple of breaks where the intensity is reduced.

 Here we can see some more variation and we already find one of the usual problems of optical sensors, which is the slower response to changes in intensity.
 The optical sensor will always take longer because it is based on algorithms, so it is normal to see small delays when the heart rate goes up or down.
 If I zoom in on the first of these breaks you can see it clearly.